Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 # **How to use the Visualization addons**
-The following List explains in short how to use the visualisation addons within this release.
+The following List explains in short how to use the visualisation addons within this release.<br>
 Please refeer to the TA after installing it to see how each visualization is working in detail.

 ## **Animated Chart Viz**